dirtyvader/monawhat/README.md

 ### IO Monad: Managing Side Effects
 `IO` monad is somewhat special.
 It's not a pure monad, as it allows side effects.
 It's a monad that represents an effectful computation.
 It's useful for managing side effects like input/output, file operations, or network requests.

-`IO` is the mandatory mechanism for side effects, like IO operations, in Haskell language.
-Python have already good mechanisms for io, and it allow side effects everywhere, so `IO` is here for consistency.
+`IO` is the mandatory mechanism for I/O operations in Haskell language.
+Python have already good mechanisms for I/O, and it allow side effects everywhere, so `IO` is here for consistency.

 It comes in two variants: `IO` and `IOLite`. `IOLite` is a minimal implementation focused on core monad operations. `IO` is a full-featured, still generalist, IO monad.